Saturday, June 6th - Sunday, June 7th, 2026

 Rules:

-- This tournament will be conducted in accordance with Softball Players Association (SPA) Rules, except as modified herein.
-For a copy of these rules, please visit the SPA website https://softballspa.com/
+This tournament will be conducted in accordance with Senior Softball USA (SSUSA) Rules, except as modified herein.
+For a copy of these rules, please visit the SSUSA website https://seniorsoftball.com

 - Strike Zone Mat: